 The return must cover the same period as the corporation's federal income tax return.
-A 1997 Wisconsin return must be filed by a corporation for calendar year 1997 or a fiscal year that begins in 1997.
-A fiscal year may end only on the last day of a month.
-The period covered by the return can't exceed 12 months.
+A 1998 Wisconsin return must be filed by a corporation for calendar year 1998 or a fiscal year that

 However, corporations reporting on a 52 to 53 week period for federal tax purposes must file on the same reporting period for Wisconsin.
 The Department of Revenue will consider the reporting period as ending on the last day of the month closest to the end of the 52 to 53 week period for purposes of due dates, extensions, and assessments of interest and penalties.